mongodb-developer/CodeYourDreams/README.md

 ## About the Authors

-[Ken Alger](https://github.com/kenwalger) and [Lauren Schaefer](https://github.com/ljhaywar) authored the original materials in this repo.
+[Ken W. Alger](https://github.com/kenwalger) and [Lauren Schaefer](https://github.com/ljhaywar) authored the original materials in this repo.